At your service: experience service robots live

 Art or robot?
 Both.
 The French national Patrick Tresset is best known for his performative installations using robots as drawing machines.
 His work reflects the complexity and the creative aspect of robotics in art and esthetics at the same time.
 He collaborates with the BERGSON PULPO GALLERY to presents his most popular installation in an unusual but very apt environment: right here in our automatica Service Robot City.

-Human Study #1 consists of five robotic arms, each of which is fitted on a school desk.
+Human Study #1 consists of three robotic arms, each of which is fitted on a school desk.
 These arms are guided and controlled by a motorized camera to draw portrait sketches.
 What is special about these robots: They sense the presence of the person being depicted, thus making her or him a part of the installation and performance.

 “My passion for robotics and performative installations allows me to delve into micro-recurring storytelling and mise-en-scène, procuring a spectacle that resonates with audiences' memories and experiences.
 My work is not meant to be a direct commentary on technology but a reflection of the human experience through a lens that utilizes innovative and cutting-edge techniques.”
 Patrick Tresset